 Climate change occurs as the result of both human and natural factors.

-The atmosphere traps some of the heat that is reflected from the Earth’s surface.
-This is known as the greenhouse effect.
+The atmosphere traps some of the heat reflected from the Earth’s surface.
+This natural process is known as the greenhouse effect.
 Without this natural process, temperatures would be much colder on Earth.
-Without naturally occurring greenhouse gases, Earth’s average temperature would be near -18°C instead of the much warmer 15°C.
+For example, without naturally occurring greenhouse gases, Earth’s average temperature would be near -18°C instead of the much warmer 15°C.

 The greenhouse effect works by the atmosphere allowing heat from the Sun (short-wave infrared radiation) to pass through to heat the Earth’s surface.
 The surface of the heat then gives off heat as longwave radiation.
-Some of this heat is trapped by the natural greenhouse gases, such as carbon dioxide, methane and nitrous oxide which radiate the heat back towards Earth.
-This heats up the Earth.
+Some of this heat is trapped by natural greenhouse gases, such as carbon dioxide, methane and nitrous oxide, radiating the heat back towards Earth, heating the Earth.

-Human activities increase the volume of greenhouse gasses in the atmosphere.
-This leads to the enhanced greenhouse effect because increased greenhouse gases trap more of the infrared heat reflected by the surface of the Earth.
-This means the Earth warms up even more.
+Human activities increase the volume of greenhouse gasses in the atmosphere leading to the enhanced greenhouse effect because increased greenhouse gases trap more of the infrared heat reflected by the surface of the Earth.
+Average global temperature increases due to this.

 Human activities that lead to an increase in greenhouse gases in the atmosphere include:

 As well as human activities, natural processes contribute to the enhanced greenhouse effect.
 These are:

 Use the images below to explore related GeoTopics.